ziotom78/ziotom78.github.io/_posts/2025-02-02-unsigned-and-c++.markdown

 katex: True
 ---

-Often students learning how to use C++ vectors write codes like this:
+When learning to use vectors in C++, it is common for students to encounter certain issues and warnings while writing their code.
+One such issue is the warning that appears when using a signed integer to loop through a vector, like the following example shows:

 ```c++
 #include <iostream>